Michael Grose joined the UO music faculty in 2001 as associate

 California.
 Both awards came while he was a member of the

-Chicago-based chamber ensemble, The Asbury Brass Quintet.
+Chicago-based Asbury Brass Quintet.
 A

 an adjunct faculty member at Armstrong Atlantic State University